Double Hung vs Single Hung Windows Pros and Cons

 Can I install double-hung windows myself?

-Yes, if you have basic carpentry skills and the right tools, but professional installation is recommended for optimal performance and warranty coverage.
+Installing double-hung windows is possible with basic carpentry skills and the right tools, though professional installation is often a better choice for performance and warranty protection.

 How do I maintain double-hung and single-hung windows?